 Other key “aha” moments along our journey to financial independence included:

 - The many times I turned down lucrative job offers and opportunities so I could continue pursuing my own dreams

 - When I realized I could take two weeks off to drive my family to the Grand Canyon in an RV — and I did it!

 - When I’ve made more money in a month than my parents used to earn in a whole year (since my parents topped out at around $40,000 to $50,000 per year during their working years)

-- Realizing I had the cash savings to purchase my childhood dream car (a yellow Lamborghini!), if I really wanted to
+- I realized I had the cash savings to purchase my childhood dream car (a yellow Lamborghini!) if I really wanted to

 - The time I sold a minority stake in one of my businesses and was handed the largest check I have ever received to date